[ + links to: Glossary - Timeline - Survey of Ooranye - Plan of Olhoav -

 Ushering me to a table, she beams, "This place is perfect!"

-"I see it has potential," I grin, eyeing the spread she has prepared.
+"I see it has potential," I grin, eyeing the meal she has spread.
 Uranians eat more rarely than Terrans, but when they do, they know how.
-Sitting opposite the girl, I enjoy the meal, the company, the anticipation of further discoveries -
+Sitting opposite the girl, I enjoy the food, the company, the anticipation of further discoveries -

 Dittri holds out a fresh napkin to me.
 "Your eyes are swimming."